abel-did/DIGITAL-HARDWARE/README.md

 # Digital Hardware

-Implementation of a UART transmitter in VHDL.
+Implementation of a UART transmitter and receiver in VHDL.

 ### Description